intecture/book/src/ch01-02-intro-installation.md

 # Installation

-As with any open source project, you can install Intecture by compiling it yourself, or you can download binary packages via the auto-installer.
-If you choose to compile Intecture yourself, checkout the `Makefile`s for each project, which will do much of the heavy lifting for you.
-Otherwise, read on!
+Intecture can be installed from prebuilt binaries or compiled from source.
+We recommend using the installer to download and install the correct binary packages.
+If you want to compile it yourself however, make sure you read the Installation section for each component in the [Reference chapter](ch05-reference.html).

-> The rest of the chapter assumes that you will use the auto-installer.
+> The rest of this chapter assumes that you will use the installer.
 If you aren't confident in your ability to fill in the blanks, best avoid manual compilation.

 ## Auto-installer